coolprobn/impersonate-user-rails-api/README.md

 You can view all changes required to implement Impersonation in the PR [Impersonate User](https://github.com/coolprobn/impersonate-user-rails-api/pull/1/files)

-I have made use of [pretender gem](https://github.com/ankane/pretender) and extended it's functionality for this implementation.
+I have made the use of [pretender gem](https://github.com/ankane/pretender) and extended it's functionality for this implementation.

 ## Tested and working in